Jeff Bezos

-Born in Albuquerque and raised in Houston and Miami, Bezos graduated from Princeton University in 1986.
-He holds a degree in electrical engineering and computer science.
+Bezos was born in Albuquerque and raised in Houston and Miami.
+He graduated from Princeton University in 1986 with a degree in engineering.
 He worked on Wall Street in a variety of related fields from 1986 to early 1994.
-Bezos founded Amazon in late 1994 on a road trip from New York City to Seattle.
+Bezos founded Amazon in mid-1994 on a road trip from New York City to Seattle.
 The company began as an online bookstore and has since expanded to a variety of other e-commerce products and services, including video and audio streaming, cloud computing, and artificial intelligence.
 It is the world's largest online sales company, the largest Internet company by revenue, and the largest provider of virtual assistants and cloud infrastructure services through its Amazon Web Services branch.